Authentication

 Best for: Development, testing, POC scenarios

 Not recommended for production use.
-This method:

 - Cannot bypass MFA